 The right to adjudication we are examining here only applies to ‘construction contracts’ that are in writing.
-The Construction Act, 1996 describes a construction contract as an agreement to do any of the following:
+The Construction Act describes a construction contract as an agreement to do any of the following:

-‘Construction operations’ is a broad term, covering everything from building, maintenance, demolition or repair of temporary or permanent buildings.
+‘Construction operations’ is a broad term, which covers everything from building, maintenance, demolition or the repair of temporary or permanent buildings.

-In many cases it will be obvious whether or not an agreement is a construction contract or not.
-If you are uncertain, it’s a good idea to seek specialist legal advice early on so that you know what the available remedies are.
-And it matters.
-In the 2014 case of Savoye and Savoye Ltd v Spicers Ltd a total of £400,000 in legal fees was incurred establishing that, what on the face of it didn’t seem to be a construction contract at all, was, and could be subject to the adjudication process.
+In Savoye and Savoye Ltd v Spicers Ltd EWHC 33 (TCC), a total of £400,000 in legal fees was incurred establishing that, what on the face of it didn’t seem to be a construction contract at all, was, and could be subject to the adjudication process.

-If it turns out your agreement isn’t a construction contract you and the other contracting party can still elect to use the adjudication procedure.
+One final point it’s worth highlighting is that if it turns out that your agreement isn’t classed as a construction contract, you and the other contracting party can still elect to use the adjudication procedure.

 The adjudication process is designed to be clear-cut and efficient.
 There are tight time limits to observe and conditions to satisfy before one party can start the process.
-The process can be extended by agreement but briefly the timeline is as follows:
+You have the option to extend the process by agreement, but a summary of the adjudication process timeline is as follows: